Electrical & Systems Engineering

 PhD in Electrical Engineering or Systems Science & Mathematics

-The Department of Electrical & Systems Engineering (ESE) at Washington University in St. Louis offers two PhD programs.
-Both the PhD in Electrical Engineering and the PhD in Systems Science & Mathematics are academic doctoral degrees designed mainly for full-time students interested in an academic, laboratory, and/or industrial research and development career in a specialization within electrical engineering, systems, control, or applied mathematics.
+The Department of Electrical & Systems Engineering at Washington University in St. Louis offers two PhD programs.
+Both the PhD in Electrical Engineering and the PhD in Systems Science & Mathematics are academic doctoral degrees designed mainly for full-time students interested in an academic, laboratory and/or industrial research and development career in a specialization within electrical engineering, systems, control or applied mathematics.

-Students pursuing the Doctor of Philosophy degrees in Electrical Engineering or Systems Science & Mathematics must complete a minimum of 72 credit hours of post-baccalaureate study consistent with the residency and other applicable requirements of Washington University and the Graduate School.
-These 72 units must consist of at least 36 units of course work and at least 24 units of research, and may include work done to satisfy the requirements of a master's degree in a related discipline.
+Students pursuing the Doctor of Philosophy degrees in Electrical Engineering or Systems Science & Mathematics must complete a minimum of 72 credit units of post-baccalaureate study consistent with the residency and other applicable requirements of Washington University and the Graduate School.
+These 72 units must consist of at least 36 course units and at least 24 units of research and may include work done to satisfy the requirements of a master's degree in a related discipline.
 Up to 24 units may be transferred to Washington University from another institution.

-Each candidate for the PhD degree in Electrical Engineering and the PhD degree in Systems Science & Mathematics must:
+Each candidate for the PhD degree in Electrical Engineering and the PhD degree in Systems Science & Mathematics must do the following:

-Complete at least 36 credit hours of post-baccalaureate course work.
+- Complete at least 36 credit units of post-baccalaureate courses.

-Pass a written qualifying examination, to be taken before the second academic year of the program.
+- Complete the qualifying process (which includes a qualifying examination) and match with a research mentor before the second academic year of the program.

-Pass an oral preliminary research examination, to be completed within two years of passing the written qualifying examination, and at least one year prior to completion of the dissertation.
+- Pass an oral preliminary research examination, to be completed within two academic years of completing the qualifying process.

-Satisfy the general teaching requirement for PhD degrees offered by the Graduate School.
+- Satisfy the general teaching requirement as specified for the department.

-Take ESE 590 Electrical and Systems Engineering Graduate Seminar each semester.
+- Take ESE 590 Electrical & Systems Engineering Graduate Seminar each semester.